Britain's FTSE snaps losing streak as banks rise

 By Danilo Masoni and Kit Rees

-LONDON, June 26 British shares rose on Monday, snapping four straight days of losses, as banks joined a broader European rally and steadier crude oil prices supported energy firms.
+LONDON, June 26 (Reuters) - British shares rose on Monday, snapping four straight days of losses, as banks joined a broader European rally and steadier crude oil prices supported energy firms.

 The blue chip FTSE index was up 0.3 percent at 7,446.80 points at its close, paring back its earlier gains slightly as energy shares eased.